Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Alban): Add more options in the preference to create any of the 5 types of layer for a new map
 - REFACTORING (Alban): Move the display of free connection point and watermark in the View menu and add the display of the hull.
 - REFACTORING #18 (Alban): Check where I could have used the directive "where" (remove code duplication)
+- REFACTORING (Alban): Replace all the type test using a string with the "is" keyword
 - BUGFIX #40 (Steffen): If you connect a gray track with a blue track, the sleeper between them should be the white 3034 one.
 - BUGFIX #42 (Larry): CRASH!! if you export a small area after exporting a big area
 - BUGFIX #47 (doc_brown): the LDraw header is not following the standard definition